Skip to main content

 Great colour shades for primary school children

-Again, different demands are placed on a nursery for primary school children.
-After all, the needs of a primary school child are not only to play and be creative, but also to learn and work.
-Schoolchildren already develop their own preferences when it comes to the colour scheme of their room.
+A children's room for primary school children has different requirements.
+After all, the needs of a primary school child are not just to play and be creative, but also to learn and work.
+A schoolchild already develops their own preferences when it comes to the colour scheme of their room.
 So be sure to let your child have a say when it comes to colour ideas.
-In addition, a new colour scheme in the children's room makes it clear that a new phase of life is beginning.
+A new colour scheme in the children's room also makes it clear that a new phase of life is beginning.
 If there is enough space, paint the wall behind the workstation in a calm colour that promotes concentration.
-Fresh blue tones directly behind the desk and a sandy beige in the rest of the room are perfect for this.
-Because blue also promotes creativity, while the combination promotes concentration.
+Wall design in the children's room with blue directly behind the desk is a great option.
+A sandy beige colour is then perfect for the rest of the room.
+Blue also encourages creativity, while the combination promotes concentration.

-Professional tip: Apply our MissPompadour magnet paint under the actual wall paint.
-You won't be able to see it later, but your schoolchild will be able to attach notepads, notes or a small work of art to the wall.
+Pro tip: Paint our MissPompadour magnet paint under the actual wall paint.
+You won't be able to see it later, but your schoolchild will be able to attach sticky notes, memos or a small work of art they've painted themselves to the wall

-From this age at the latest, you should leave the choice of colour to the room's inhabitants themselves.
-Even if some parents find it difficult: the taste of teenagers often differs significantly from that of their parents.
+From this age at the latest, you should leave the choice of colour to the occupants of the room themselves.
+Even if some parents find it difficult, the taste of teenagers is often very different from that of their parents.
 Many teenagers prefer strong, very dark colour shades for a while.
-Nevertheless, let them make their own choice so that they have the chance to develop their taste.
+Nevertheless, give them their own choice so that they have the chance to develop their taste.
 Our colours can also be easily repainted at any time.
-Once your child has grown out of our LittlePomp collection, our MissPompadour colours offer a wide choice that you are sure to come to terms with.
-Whether it's the rich Yellow with Saffron, the dark Blue with Midnight or rather Dark Green with Petrol - these colour shades are also ideal as accent walls.
-With a soft colour on the rest of the walls, you can prevent your offspring from becoming overstimulated.
+Involve your child in designing their own bedroom according to their own ideas.
+Once your child has grown out of our LittlePomp collection, our MissPompadour Paints offer a wide selection that you are guaranteed to be able to get to grips with.
+Whether it's the rich yellow with saffron, the dark blue with midnight or dark green with petrol - these colour shades are also ideal as an accent wall.
+With a soft colour on the rest of the walls, you can prevent your little one from becoming overstimulated.

 Painting a child's room the right way: Instructions from MissPompadour